IEPF Claim & Recovery Process: A Step by Step Guide

 What are some mistakes in the IEPF process?

-- Typical errors made when submitting an IEPF Form-5.
+• Typical errors were made when submitting an IEPF Form-5.

-- Wrong Aadhaar Card No. put in the form.
+• The Wrong Aadhaar card number was put in the form.

-- Incorrect folio number or numbers of folios entered in the form.
+• Incorrect folio numbers or numbers of folios entered in the form.

-- Wrong bank account or Demat account details put in the form.
+• Wrong bank account or Demat account details are put in the form.
 The bank account that is connected to the Demat account is the one that matters.